molleindustria/hello-socket/README.md

 Always consider that similar operations can be implemented with different patterns.

 **index.html** is a barebone client.
 Can you figure out how the two interact?

+Now run:

+`nodemon server.js`

+in the terminal (or node server.js)

+When you point your browser to *localhost:3000* a series of things happen:

+* the server points your browser to the "public" folder, where it looks for and finds an index.html
+* index.html loads the client side part of socket.io (see the script tag in the head)
+* the js script creates an io object which automatically establishes a connection (socket) with the server
+* the js script also creates a listener for an event labeled "message"
+* meanwhile server.js (which is already running and listening to the port 3000) receives the connection and creates a socket object
+* as a result of an incoming connection it emits an event called "connection"
+* the client (index.html) receives the event and produces a pop up

 More info:
 [Intro to Socket.io](https://www.ably.io/concepts/socketio)